-Figure 73/Z.143 - Flow graph segment <func-op-call>
+Figure 73 - Flow graph segment <func-op-call>

-9.18.4 Flow graph segment <operator-appl>
+9.18.4 Flow graph segment < operator-appl>

-The flow graph representation in Figure 74 directly refers to the assumption that reverse polish notation is used to evaluate operator expressions.
+The flow graph representation in Figure 74-a directly refers to the assumption that reverse polish notation is used to evaluate operator expressions.
 The operands of the operator are calculated and pushed onto the evaluation stack.
 For the application of the operator, the operands are popped from the evaluation stack and the operator is applied.
 The result of the operator application is finally pushed onto the evaluation stack.
-Both, the popping of operands and the pushing of the result are considered to be part of the operator application (Entity.APPLY-OPERATOR (operator) statement in Figure 74), i.e., are not modelled by the operational semantics.
+Both, the popping of operands and the pushing of the result are considered to be part of the operator application (Entity.
+APPLY-OPERATOR (operator) statement in Figure 74-a), i.e., are not modelled by the operational semantics.

-Figure 74/Z.143 - Flow graph segment <operator-appl>
+Figure 74-a - Flow graph segment < operator-appl>

-9.18b Flow graph segment <dynamic-error>
+9.18.5 Flow graph segment <dynamic-error>

-In case of a dynamic error the flow graph segment <dynamic-error> (see Fiogure 74-b) is invoked by the test system.
+In case of a dynamic error, the flow graph segment <dynamic-error> is invoked by the test system.
 All resources allocated to the test case are cleared and the error verdict is assigned to the test case.
 Control is given to the statement in the control part following the execute statement in which the error occurred.

-The flow graph segment <dynamic-error> is invoked by the module control in case that a test case does not terminate within the specified time-limit (see 9.17.2).
+The flow graph segment <dynamic-error> is invoked by the module control in case that a test case does not terminate within the specified time-limit (clause 9.17.2).

-Figure 74-b/Z.143 - Flow graph segment <dynamic-error>
+Figure 74-b - Flow graph segment <dynamic-error>

-9.19 Flow graph segment <finalize-component-init>
+9.19 Flow graph segment <finalise-component-init>

-The flow graph segment <finalize-component-init> is part of the flow graph representing the behaviour of a component type definition.
+The flow graph segment <finalise-component-init> is part of the flow graph representing the behaviour of a component type definition.
 Its execution is defined in Figure 75.

-Figure 75/Z.143 - Flow graph segment <finalize-component-init>
+Figure 75 - Flow graph segment < finalise-component-init>